 Fat Thor

-On the up side, there are fans who felt seen and were happy that Thor’s trauma was explored.
-Although he didn’t get an instant glow up by the end of the movie he did shed the weight of his failure that he’d been carrying around for so long.
+On the upside, there are fans who felt seen and were happy that Thor’s trauma was explored.
+Although he didn’t get an instant glow up by the end of the movie he did shed the weight of his failure that he’d been carrying on his shoulders for so long.